DavidArno/Arnolyzer/README.md

 > the single responsibility principle states that every class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility

 The following rules extend this principle to methods and files and seek to identify sections of code that may break that principle:

+####MethodParameterMustNotBeRefOrOut
+Reports when either `ref` or `out` are used for any parameter of any method.
+Both of these keywords lead to a method that returns two results via two different routes, breaking the single responsibility principle.

 ####MethodTooLong
 A long method is likely to break the principle by carrying out too many functions.
 What is too long is highly subjective, so the rule would need to be configurable to allow the maximum lines to be specified.